System Design Space

 Why read this book?

-The book builds a coherent map of databases: from data modeling and SQL to the distributed concerns that show up in system design.
+The book pulls scattered topics into one picture: from data modeling and SQL to the distributed concerns you hit in system design once a single node stops being enough.

 • Understand the foundations - relational algebra, normal forms, transactions, and the role of a DBMS